toddawhittaker/MimirStringMatching/README.md

 you can create an arbitrarily long list of accepted answers for each prefix (these are case insensitive).
 That's useful for things like true/false answers where you'd accept the word or the letter.

+You may also want to make the test case visibility "Fully Hidden to Students" to hide the answers from being shown on submission.